Settings: Common Analyzer Settings

-The analyzer can automatically check for updates on viva64.com site.
+The analyzer can automatically check for updates on pvs-studio.com site.
 It uses our update module.

 Analysis of files is performed faster on multi-core computers.
 Thus, on a 4-core computer the analyzer can use all the four cores for its operation.
 But, if for some reason, you need to limit the number of cores being used, you can do this by selecting the required number.
 The number of processor cores will be used as a default value.

-Setting the value of 'ThreadCount' option to more than '16' (or more than a number of processor cores, if processor possesses more than 16 cores) is available only in PVS-Studio Enterprise license.
-Please contact us to order a license.
+Setting the value of 'ThreadCount' option to more than '16' (or more than a number of processor cores, if processor possesses more than 16 cores) is available only under the PVS-Studio Enterprise license.
+You can request the trial Enterprise license here.